-+CIS3122, Cybersecurity Analyst 3 hrs., 3 crs.
++CIS3122, Cybersecurity Analyst

 (Offered summer).
 Prerequisite: CTS1120.

 Applies behavioral analytics to networks to improve the overall state of security by combating malware and advanced persistent threats (apts) and provides an enhanced threat visibility across a broad attack surface.
 Prepares the student for the TestOut security analyst pro exam and the CompTIA CYSA+ certification.